JosephSun/josephsun.github.io/about.md

 permalink: /about/
 ---

 His name is Joseph Sun and I am him or he is me.
 I'm never quite sure how to phrase that, which must mean that neither does he.
 Huh.
-I am a full stack software engineer who focuses primarily on React and Node.
+I am a software engineer who focuses primarily on React and Node.
 My previous experience includes building web applications using Express, Node and Angular, among other technologies.

 His passions include building with a purpose and increasing his productivity (like I said, weirdo-I mean, look at how he refers to himself in third person).